 1. Jerusalem, Palestine

-Jerusalem is almost the oldest of all the pilgrimage sites in the world.
-Not only does it hold a paramount significance for Christians, but it’s also quite sacred in the Islamic and Jewish faiths.
+Jerusalem is almost the oldest pilgrimage site in the world.
+It holds paramount significance for Christians and is also quite sacred in the Islamic and Jewish faiths.
 According to Christian beliefs, Palestine was the birthplace of Jesus, and Jerusalem was where he spent his last moments, walking its holy streets.

-Consequently, Christian pilgrims from all over the world are devoted to performing their pilgrimage rituals during the Holy Week in the ancient city of Jerusalem.
+Consequently, Christian pilgrims from all over the world are devoted to performing their pilgrimage rituals during Holy Week in the ancient city of Jerusalem.
 It’s a spiritual journey where the pilgrims seek to strengthen their faith and connection with the divine.
-It also holds significance in Islamic beliefs, considering their shared ideas in Jesus with the Christians.
+The pilgrimage also holds significance in Islamic beliefs, considering their shared ideas about Jesus with the Christians.

-Though it’s one of the important pilgrimage sites and the most ancient cities with rich history, gaining entry isn’t always an easy feat, given the political instability and terrorism taking place within the holy lands.
+Though it’s one of the important pilgrimage sites and the most ancient cities with a rich history, gaining entry isn’t always easy, given the political instability and terrorism taking place within the holy lands.
 Yet, the city welcomes tourists from all around the world every year.
 It’s a fascinating place to be, where you’ll get to see iconic landmarks, including the Western Wall, Dome of the Rock, Church of the Holy Sepulchre, Al Aqsa Mosque, and Mount of Olives.

 2. Mecca, Kingdom of Saudi Arabia

-Out of all the pilgrimage sites, Mecca is known to be the world’s largest human gathering, not only during the Hajj season in Eid El Adha but also for Umrah throughout the whole year.
+Out of all the pilgrimage sites, Mecca is known to be the world’s largest human gathering during the Hajj season in Eid El Adha and Umrah throughout the year.
 It’s also home to the largest mosque in the world, known as Al Masjid Al Haram, the Sacred Mosque, and the sacred Kaaba.

 3. Wailing Wall, Jerusalem